Defense calls Hunter Biden's daughter Naomi in federal gun trial after prosecution rests case

 And he’s suggested Hunter Biden might have felt he had a drinking problem at the time, but not a drug problem.
 Alcohol abuse doesn’t preclude a gun purchase.

 The reason law enforcement raised any questions about the revolver is because Hallie Biden, Beau's widow, found it unloaded in Hunter's truck on Oct.
-23, 2018, panicked and tossed it into a garbage can at a nearby market.
+23, 2018, panicked and tossed it into a garbage can at Janssen’s Market.
 She testified about the episode Thursday.

-She told jurors she considered hiding the gun but thought her kids might find it, so she decided to throw it away.

-“I realize it was a stupid idea now, but I was panicking,” she said.
-“I didn’t want him to hurt himself, and I didn’t want my kids to find it and hurt themselves.”

 “Are you insane?” he texted.
 He told her to go back to the market to look for it.